MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/faqs-viva-connections-feed.md

 **Question:** When can we expect to see a post in the feed after creating it?
 <br>

 **Answer:** Posts will typically take up to a maximum of 1 hour to appear on a user’s feed.
-Content from newly created Home sites is sometimes delayed for 7 days after the site is initially created.
-After that initial 7 day period has passed, it will take the typical 1 hour to appear.
+Content from newly created Home sites is sometimes delayed for seven days after the site is initially created.
+After that initial seven day period has passed, it will take the typical 1 hour to appear.